 Ringholt introduced nudity to the National Gallery of Australia in 2015 with tours of the perspective-defying work of the US light artist James Turrell.
 “We eat light, drink it in through our skins,” Turrell wrote.
 Hobart’s Dark Mofo festival, meanwhile, programs a nude dawn swim in the river Derwent each year to mark the winter solstice.
 Up to 800 people dive into what organisers call a “ritual” that “invites them to shed their skins and inhibitions”.

 Curator-speak aside, why are people drawn to the experience?
 Is it a gimmick for middle-class art appreciators to be titillated in a sophisticated setting?
 A plunge into the unknown in pursuit of shock’s retreating frontier?
 An appropriation of niche scenes like nudism for artists who’ve run out of ideas?
 A desire to occupy our bodies at a time when we feel more disassociated from them than ever?

 In Europe, nakedness is not novel.
 “If you see a [dance] performance and there isn’t a naked body, it’s weird,” Bonachela says.
 “In French Canada you have companies doing full nudity for the full show.”
-Yet it is Bonachela’s Sydney festival show that is by all accounts the world first: nude dancers in front of nude paintings before a nude audience.
+Yet it is Bonachela’s Sydney festival show that is the world first: nude dancers in front of nude paintings before a nude audience.
 The extra combo deal.

 Here, the tactic backfires.
 My gaze keeps falling on penises and pubic hair.
 To be clear, I’m OK with that.
 Some of my best friends have genitals.
 But I don’t want to look as though I paid to perve.
 Besides, the exhibition features work from Pierre Bonnard, Pablo Picasso, Gwen John and Tracy Emin, as well as the sublime bodies of seven dancers.
 Why waste eye time on randoms?